Trump administration to pay French company $1B to walk away from US offshore wind leases

 After it makes those investments, TotalEnergies will be reimbursed, up to the amount paid in lease purchases for offshore wind, according to the DOI.

-“We welcome TotalEnergies’ commitment to developing projects that produce dependable, affordable power to lower Americans’ monthly bills while providing secure U.S. baseload power today — and in the future,” Interior Secretary Doug Burgum said in a statement.
+“We welcome TotalEnergies’ commitment to developing projects that produce dependable, affordable power to lower Americans’ monthly bills,'' Interior Secretary Doug Burgum said in a statement.

+New York Gov. Kathy Hochul, a Democrat, said Trump was “using a pay-not-to-play scheme” to pressure the French company not to build offshore wind, calling it “an outrageous abuse of taxpayer dollars.”
+Hochul said she remains committed to moving forward with an “all-of-the-above approach” that includes renewables, nuclear power and other energy sources.

 The Biden administration sought to ramp up offshore wind as a climate change solution.
 Trump began reversing U.S. energy policies his first day in office with executive orders aimed at boosting oil, gas and coal.
 Globally the offshore wind market is growing, with China leading the world in new installations.

-The Trump administration halted construction on five major East Coast offshore wind projects days before Christmas, citing national security concerns.
-Developers and states sued, and federal judges allowed all five to resume construction, essentially concluding that the government did not show the risk was so imminent that construction must halt.
+The Interior Department halted construction on five major East Coast offshore wind projects days before Christmas, citing national security concerns.
+Developers and states sued, and federal judges allowed all five projects to resume construction, essentially concluding that the government did not show the risk was so imminent that construction must halt.

-Environmental groups criticized the TotalEnergies settlement.
-The Natural Resources Defense Council said it's reckless to halt projects designed to bring energy costs down.

-Ted Kelly, clean energy director at the Environmental Defense Fund, said the proposed deals “are an outrageous misuse of taxpayer dollars to prevent Americans from having clean, affordable power exactly when they need it most.”
+Ted Kelly, clean energy director at the Environmental Defense Fund, called the proposed deal “an outrageous misuse of taxpayer dollars to prevent Americans from having clean, affordable power exactly when they need it most.”

+East Coast states are building offshore wind because it boosts affordable electricity supply on the grid, even as natural gas prices are rising, Kelly said.

 TotalEnergies purchased a lease for its Carolina Long Bay project in 2022 for about $133,000.
 It aimed to generate more than 1 gigawatt there, enough to power about 300,000 homes.
 It purchased the lease off New York and New Jersey, also in 2022, for $795,000.
 This was planned as a larger project, with the potential to generate 3 gigawatts of clean energy to power nearly one million homes.